luxonis/datadreamer/README.md

 ## License

-This project is licensed under the [Apache License, Version 2.0](https://opensource.org/license/apache-2-0/) - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [Apache License, Version 2.0](https://opensource.org/license/apache-2-0/) - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements